Key Takeaways

 Step 2: Build the Foundation

-For MTA:- Implement cross-device tracking
+- Implement cross-device tracking

 - Set up conversion events